 - What are strategies and technology to detect attacks?

 - What are the strategies and technology to prevent attacks?

 - What are the strategies and technology to thwart an ongoing attack?

 The Cyber Security Lab is part of the Edge Learning Consortium.

-Madison Cyber labs at Dakota State University (DSU) and AI Sweden are the key sponsors of this lab.
-The first activity will be a student exchange program that will start this summer where six students (3 American, and 3 Swedish) will spend one month at AI Sweden and one month at DSU to explore cyber security issues in an edge learning environment.
+Madison Cyber Labs at Dakota State University (DSU) and AI Sweden are the key sponsors of this lab.
+The first student exchange program in 2022 attracted six students (3 American and 3 Swedish), while in 2023 the program was doubled (6 + 6 students).
+The plan for 2024 is to double it once again.
 Read more about the exchange program.